Do acne patches work on cystic acne?

 What exactly is cystic acne?

 Acne progresses into a more serious state when cysts develop deeper underneath the skin.
 Cystic acne often looks like boils on the skin or deep pus-filled bumps, along with having redness around the area.
 The acne cysts also tend to be painful and can be large.
 This type of acne usually results from a combination of bacteria, oil, and dry skin cells that get trapped in your pores.
-Additionally, cystic acne is most commonly found on the face, but can also be found on the check, neck, back, and arms.
+Additionally, cystic acne is most commonly found on the face, but can also be found on the chest, neck, back, and arms.
 Although anyone can develop cysts, they tend to occur in people with oily skin.

 So how do you help treat cystic acne?

-Because of how severe they are, acne cysts can be difficult to treat with over-the-counter products you would use for milder forms of acne.
+Because of how severe they are, acne cysts can be difficult to treat with over-the-counter products which you would use for milder forms of acne.
 To avoid scarring, you should seek help from a dermatologist, who can prescribe appropriate treatments like oral antibiotics and topical creams for the skin.

 Cystic acne is also treated with:- Antibiotic lotions to kill bacteria and reduce inflammation